su8/0verau/README.md

 # Requirements

 In Debian it's `sudo apt install libncurses5-dev libncursesw5-dev libsfml-dev`, in your other OS's search for `lib ncurses  libsfml-dev`.

+---

+### Note

+When you search for a song name and find it, make sure to erase the input with your backspace (above than Enter key), so the player to show the rest songs.